 Photo Credit: Sather Gate, University of California, Berkeley. © 2017 UC Regents, all rights reserved.

-The GHI’s Pacific Regional Office helps coordinate programs in the GHI’s core research fields along with its program on the history of migrant knowledge.
-Like the GHI’s head office in Washington, the Pacific Regional Office supplements its scholarly offerings with an active public-outreach program.
+The GHI’s Pacific Office helps coordinate programs in the GHI’s core research fields along with its program on the history of migrant knowledge.
+Like the GHI’s head office in Washington, the Pacific Office supplements its scholarly offerings with an active public-outreach program.

 Programs on Migrant Knowledge